Last Updated: June 2025 | Reviewed by Abbie Jacobs

 To become a Certified Nurse-Midwife in Oregon, you must complete a graduate-level program accredited by the Accreditation Commission for Midwifery Education (ACME).
 These programs may be offered in online or hybrid formats and are designed for registered nurses with various academic backgrounds.

 Oregon is home to Oregon Health & Science University (OHSU), which offers a competitive DNP program in Nurse-Midwifery.
-Many students also enroll in online CNM programs offered nationwide, which allow for clinical placement in Oregon facilities.
+Many students also enroll in online CNM programs offered nationwide, which allow for clinical placements in Oregon facilities such as OHSU, Legacy Health, or local birth centers.

 Program Options